umich-cphds/SAMBA/cran-comments.md

 > Maintainer: ‘Alexander Rix <alexrix@umich.edu>’

 This is a new submission.

 ## Reviewer comments

+> Please always write package names, software names and API names in
+> single quotes in title and description. e.g: --> 'SAMBA'

+Fixed

+> You are setting options(warn=-1) in your function/vignette/example.
+This
+> is not allowed.

+Fixed

+> \dontrun{} should only be used if the example really cannot be executed
+> (e.g. because of missing additional software, missing API keys, ...) by
+> the user.
+That's why wrapping examples in \dontrun{} adds the comment
+> ("# Not run:") as a warning for the user.
+> Does not seem necessary.
+> Please replace \dontrun with \donttest.

+Fixed

+## Previous Reviewer comments

 > Found the following (possibly) invalid file URI:
 >   URI: commits/master